Estella999/DataAugVuln/README.md

 Contains pretrained models and scripts for model training.

 - **`codebert`** the pre-trained CodeBERT model
+- Please download the dataset at the specified link in codebert.txt

 - **`CVAE`** Conditional Variational Autoencoder (CVAE) model files.